hicommonwealth/edgeware-contracts-tutorials/4/interacting-with-a-Edgeware-node-using-Remix.md

 This guide walks through the process of creating and deploying a Solidity-based smart contract to a Edgeware dev node using the [Remix IDE](https://remix.ethereum.org/).
 Remix is one of the commonly used development environments for smart contracts on Ethereum.
 Given Edgeware’s Ethereum compatibility features, Remix can be used directly with a Edgeware node.

 This guide assumes that you have a running local Edgeware node running in `--dev` mode, and that you have a MetaMask installation configured to use this local node.
-[You can find instructions for running a local Edgeware node](4/setting-up-a-local-node.md) and [to configure MetaMask for Edgeware](4/interacting-with-a-Edgeware-node-using-metamask.md).
+[You can find instructions for running a local Edgeware EVM node](4/setting-up-a-local-node.md) and [to configure MetaMask for Edgeware](4/interacting-with-a-Edgeware-node-using-metamask.md).

 ### Interacting With Edgeware Using Remix